quoid/userscripts/docs/contributing.md

 We hope this guide will helps you understand how to contribute to this project.

-For development and build environments please refer to [this document](dev.md).
+For development and build environments please refer to [development guide](dev.md).

 # Branches